SLA 3D Printing: Is UV Resin Toxic?

-You probably have heard about stereolithography (SLA) as a type of additive manufacturing using liquid filaments (resin).
-And you may know some health concerns associated with the potential toxicity of UV resin used in the process.
+You probably have heard about stereolithography (SLA) as additive manufacturing using liquid filaments (resin).
+You may also know some health concerns associated with the potential toxicity of UV resin used in the process.

-Can I be totally honest with you?
+Can I be frank with you?
 Safety implications are crucial while performing machining operations.

 We will explain how 3D printing resin is toxic and provide some tips for its use.